dotf-/dotf-/README.md

 - 👋 Hi, I’m @dotf-it
-- 👀 I’m interested to learn, discover, try, re-try and solve some problem I find in my way.
+- 👀 I’m interested to learn, discover, try, re-try and solve some problem I encounter on my way.
 - 📫 How to reach me: twitter.com/dotf_it

 <!---